TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Controller/ActionController.rst

 Forward to a different controller
 =================================

-It is possible to forward from one controller action to an action of a different controller.
+It is possible to forward from one controller action to an action of the same or a different controller.
 This is even possible if the controller is in another extension.

 This can be done by returning a :php:`ForwardResponse`.